Online Poisoning Attacks Against Data-Driven Predictive Control: Poisoning attacks via implicit differentiation

 \begin{remark} Proposition~\ref{prop: implicit} assumes the local differentiability of function \(\Pi_{\mathbb{D}}\).
-Such an assumption holds almost everywhere if set \(\mathbb{U}\) and \(\mathbb{Y}\) are defined by elementwise upper and lower bounds, in which case set \(\mathbb{D}\) is the Cartesian products of intervals, in which case \(\Pi_{\mathbb{D}}\) is a piecewise-linear function whose Jacobian is well-defined almost everywhere \cite[Thm.
-3.3.14]{bauschke1996projection}. \end{remark}
+This assumption holds almost everywhere if set \(\mathbb{U}\) and \(\mathbb{Y}\) are Cartesian products of many common closed convex cones; see \cite[Sec.
+3]{busseti2019solution} for an overview.
+If these sets are intervals, then \(\Pi_{\mathbb{D}}\) is piecewise-linear \cite[Thm.
+3.3.14]{bauschke1996projection} and also differentiable almost everywhere. \end{remark}